avgttt/PePe-core/doc/pepeproofofworkstory.md

 420,690.l337 PEPEW for the first to complete this task successfully!

 ## Bengali

 420,690.l337 PEPEW for the first to complete this task successfully!

+## Lahnda

+420,690.l337 PEPEW for the first to complete this task successfully!